Choh Hao Li: Awards

-Dr. Li is an expert in diversified areas, including endocrinology, biochemistry, and peptide synthesis.
+Li was an expert in diversified areas, including endocrinology, biochemistry, and peptide synthesis.
 He not only was a widely recognized leader in pituitary-secreted research for his contribution in hormone and growth factors, but also greatly advanced the field of protein chemistry.
 All of his research had direct impact on clinical applications, especially in growth and fertility.
 It is estimated that he had published more than 1,000 research papers and had collaborated with more than 300 people.
 In addition, he was also the recipient of a lot of honors (more than 25).
-The most significant ones include:
+The most significant ones are as follows: